utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

   * Register instructor: This indicates that the user was registered for a course by the course instructor or the course designer.
   * Enrolled Registration: This indicates that the course the student registered for through the UTAS has been automatically linked, resulting in their enrollment.
 Please note that the course registration through the UTAS will be reflected in UTOL the next morning after the registration.
   * Manage Attendance: This indicates that enrolled students have been registered by a batch registration of attendance.
-  * Favorite users: This indicates that students have been registered in the corresponding UTOL course as a result of adding “Favorite” to the syllabus of the UTAS.
+  * Favorite registration: This indicates that students have been registered in the corresponding UTOL course as a result of adding “Favorite” to the syllabus of the UTAS.
 Please note that adding the course to Favorite in the UTAS will be reflected in UTOL the next morning after the operation.
 In addition, if the student has clicked “Add to Favorites” on the syllabus of the UTAS, and has also registered for the course in the UTAS, it will be displayed as “Enrolled Registration”.
   * System registration: This indicates that the course instructor has registered the student as a course participant as a result of linking the registered information with the UTAS.

 ### How to check the list